paulobolinhas/paulobolinhas/README.md

 <h3>Paulo is a Computer Science Engineer currently pursuing a master's degree in Cybersecurity and Software Engineering at Instituto Superior Técnico. </h3>

-- At present, he is involved in research related to Cybersecurity and Artificial Intelligence.
+- At present, he is doing an internship as a Backend Engineer at MB.io and also involved in research related to Cybersecurity and Artificial Intelligence.
 - He is also actively expanding his knowledge and gaining valuable experience in these fields.

 <h3 align="left">Contact me:</h3>